ava-labs/subnet-evm/cmd/README.md

 [blockchain RPC for "srEXiWaHuhNyGwPUi444Tu47ZEDwxTWrbQiuD7FmgSAQ6X7Dy"] "http://127.0.0.1:9658/ext/bc/2jDWMrF9yKK8gZfJaaaSfACKeMasiNgHmuZip5mWxUfhKaYoEU"
 ```

 Sweet!
-Now we have blockchain rpcs that can be used to talk to the network!
+Now we have blockchain RPCs that can be used to talk to the network!

 We now need to modify the hardhat config located in `./contract-examples/contracts/hardhat.config.ts`